Rebekah Vardy vs Coleen Rooney: A breakdown of their courthouse style

 Both women have opted for a muted colour palette

-The much-awaited libel trial brought by Rebekah Vardy against Coleen Rooney has commenced.
+The much-awaited libel trial brought by Rebekah Vardy against Coleen Rooney is drawing to a close as lawyers give their closing arguments.

 Rooney is facing legal action after she accused Vardy, wife of Leicester City striker Jamie, of leaking “false stories” about her to the tabloid press.